FlowDSL

 • You want AsyncAPI to remain the single source of truth for event contracts

-• This flow is the only consumer of these packet schemas
+• This flow is the only consumer of these schemas

 • The schemas are internal to the flow and not published to other teams